freeplayai/freeplay-jvm/DEVELOPERS.md

 ossrhPassword=YOUR_SONATYPE_PASSWORD
 ```

-### Publish to MavenLocal
+### (Optional) Publish to MavenLocal
+This step is not required.
 This will publish the SDK to your local maven repository.
 This is useful for testing the SDK locally before publishing to MavenCentral.
 1. Increment the version in `build.gradle.kts`
 2. `./gradlew publishAllToMavenLocal`